jgwentworth92/GutenbergV2/readme.md

 - Process commit messages to generate summaries
 - Store results in a vector database
 - Kafka integration for message streaming
-- Configurable to use different chat models (OpenAI, Fake model)
+- Configurable to use different chat models and providers (OpenAI, Fake model, LMStudio)
-- Kafka Kraft instance for broker management
+- Kafka KRaft instance for broker management
 - Kafka UI for cluster management
 - REST Proxy for interacting with Kafka topics via REST API
 - Schema Registry for managing Kafka message schemas